tomlqc/about-quantum/source/about/syllabus.rst

 ########

-*My personal experience in learning about Quantum Science: how I learned from Quantum Mechanics up to Quantum Computing.*
+*My personal experience in learning about Quantum Science: how to learn from Quantum Mechanics up to Quantum Computing.*

 I started with: